sinha-19/Who-Survived-the-Titanic/README.md

 - [ ] Add passenger data statistics dashboard
 - [ ] Create mobile-responsive design improvements

----

 <div align="center">

-**⭐ If you found this project helpful, please give it a star! ⭐**
+**If you found this project helpful, please give it a star!**

-Made with ❤️ and Python
+Made with Python and Data Science

 </div>